Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 27 Februari 2025 04.23.12 UTC
+- WIB: Kamis, 27 Februari 2025 05.25.34 UTC
-- WITA: Kamis, 27 Februari 2025 05.23.12 UTC
+- WITA: Kamis, 27 Februari 2025 06.25.34 UTC
-- WIT: Kamis, 27 Februari 2025 06.23.12 UTC
+- WIT: Kamis, 27 Februari 2025 07.25.34 UTC

 Kutipan Inspiratif:
-"You will never know what you are capable of until you take that first step and go for it."
+"If you work just for money, you'll never make it, but if you love what you're doing and you always put the customer first, success will be yours."

-Kategori: motivational
+Kategori: success